cis547/cis547.github.io/_labs/lab08.markdown

 The main tasks are to design the analysis in the form of logical rules as a Datalog program, and implement a function that extracts logical relations form a test program in the form of Datalog facts for each LLVM instruction.

-We will use the datalog rules with the facts you extracted from each instruction to find any *exploitable* divide-by-zero errors.
+We will then use the datalog rules with the facts you extracted from each instruction in a program to find any *exploitable* divide-by-zero errors.

 In short, the lab consists of the following tasks:

-1. Write Datalog rules in `analysis.dl` to define the reaching the taint analysis.
+1. Write Datalog rules in `analysis.dl` for taint analysis.
-2. Write the `extractContraints` function in `Extractor.cpp` that extracts Datalog facts from LLVM IR `Instruction` and dumps them to appropriate `.facts` files.
+2. Implement the `extractContraints` function in `Extractor.cpp` that extracts Datalog facts from LLVM IR `Instruction` and dumps them to appropriate `.facts` files.
    Detailed instructions provided in comments.

 #### Relations for Datalog Analysis